elizlehman/cetaceanskeleton/README.md

 Analysis Methodology
 -
-- Measurements of each specimen's vertebrae are analyzed using principal component analysis (PCA) to identify patterns and variations in vertebral shape across species.
+- Measurements of each specimen's vertebrae are analyzed using PCA and GLMM to identify patterns and variations in vertebral shape across species.

 License
 -